iPad 7 Teardown

 Step 8

-With all the updates this year, take a wild guess at what the repairability score could be!
+With all the updates this year, take a wild guess—what do you think the repairability score will be?